creating KAR file loses port semantic annotations

 be cured of its derelict activities and needs to learn to play nice with the kar

-#4 Updated by Shawn Bowers about 14 years ago
+#4 Updated by Shawn Bowers over 14 years ago

 I disagree.
 The responsibility should be on the kar ingestion system (kis) to